 WES and bioinformatics analysis

-DNA extraction: Peripheral venous blood (2 mL) was collected, with heparin as anticoagulant.
+DNA extraction: Peripheral venous blood (2 mL) was collected with heparin as anticoagulant.
 Genomic DNA was isolated from peripheral blood lymphocytes using OMEGA SE Blood DNA Kit and then sent to the Shenzhen Huada Gene Technology Co.
 Ltd for WES.

 Bioinformatics analysis: Quality control of the raw reads was managed via FastQC[12].
 Sequences were aligned to human reference genome hg19 using the Burrows-Wheeler Aligner[13].
 The duplicate reads were removed by the Samblaster[14].
-The INDEL was re-aligned using GATK realignment, and base quality score recalibration was performed.
+The INDEL was re-aligned using GATK realignment and base quality score recalibration was performed.
 We used five kinds of software to analyze variation, including GATK, Samtools, Freebayes, Platypus, and Varscan2, to ensure the accuracy of identification.
 Marginal variants were annotated in databases including dbSNP, 1000 Genomes Project, dbNSFP, and ClinVar[15-17].
 The possible pathogenic mutations on SLC12A3, CLCNKB, and HNF1B genes were analyzed, and the relevant literature was searched according to these loci.

 Gene detection